Remote support from medical device specialist

 Improved and faster diagnosis

 Smart glasses facilitate in-depth training even when it’s not possible for students/staff to access the OT in person.
 Smart glasses allow healthcare professionals to livestream and record key medical procedures for later training or assessment.
-Because the built-in central cameras follow the exact head and eye movements of a surgeon, it results in a better and more realistic live stream then with the use of fixed cameras.
+Because the built-in central cameras follow the exact head and eye movements of a surgeon, it results in a better and more realistic livestream than with the use of fixed cameras.